Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

 * #### Q7.
 What the difference between `<React.Fragment>...</React.Fragment` and `<>...</>`?
   * Answer
-    * Well both create a fragment i.e. empty node to wrap multiple and return multiple node while writting JSX.
+    * Well both create a fragment i.e. empty node to wrap and return multiple node while writting JSX.
     * The major difference comes when you want to add attributes in the fragment node.
     * For example: As per react classification.
 It it necessary to add a `key` attributes while rendering a list of items.
 For performance in comparing react virtual DOM and brower DOM.
     * In the `<React.Fragment>` you can add the attribute **key** whereas in the empty fragment `<>` it is not possible.